JeffreyRiggle/my-site/content/blog/wdm/index.md

 ## Getting into the language

 So now that we have a loose understanding of WASM features and syntax let's define our toy language.
-In this language we are going to keep things very simple.
-First this will be a truely pure functional language.
-The compiled interface will only export functions and those functions will have no side-effects.
+In this language we are going to keep things simple.
+First this will be a pure functional language.
+The compiled interface will export functions and those functions will have no side-effects.
 Additionally there will be no variable support.
-If you want to have dynamic bits of data those will have to be provided as parameters to the function.
+If you want to have dynamic calculations those will have to be provided as parameters to a function.
 Also since we are not interested in building a particularly useful language we will only support `i32` denoted as `i` and `f32` denoted as `f` types.
-Lastly to make this language possibly slightly infuriating and different enough from other languages we will do a few things differently.
+Lastly to make this language slightly infuriating and different enough from other languages we will do a few things differently.

-1. New line characters part of the parsing
+1. New line characters will be structurally important to parsing.
-2. No keyword to denote a function
+2. No keyword will be used to denote a function.
-3. No tab, brace or other semantics to denote function body.
+3. No tab, brace or other semantics will be used to denote a function body.

 Here is an example set of functions that should work in this language.